Nemanja0033/next-fullstack-setup/README.md

-# 🚀 Next Fullstack Toolkit
+# 🚀 Next Fullstack Toolkit: Everything you need from basic CRUD to advanced.

 A minimal, optimized production-ready fullstack starter template built with: